AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 -  All permissions granted for all users.

-### Deploy instance based on PR changes {#deploy-pr}
+### Deploy instance based on PR changes

-To verify and test changes within a pull request, enter a command to generate a Magento instance using code based on the PR.
+To verify and test changes within a pull request, enter a command to generate a Magento Open Source instance using code based on the PR.

-**Command:** To deploy, [Community Maintainers](https://github.com/magento/magento2/wiki/Community-Maintainers), a Magento EngCom Team member, or a contributor under the existing Pull Request enters the following command as a comment to the pull request:
+**Command:** To deploy, [Community Maintainers](https://github.com/magento/magento2/wiki/Community-Maintainers), an Adobe EngCom Team member, or a contributor under the existing Pull Request enters the following command as a comment to the pull request:

 ```text
 @magento give me test instance